arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Hello World With Arduino
 <br></br>

 In this section, you will learn how to use the Portenta X8, Portenta H7, or Portenta C33 with the Portenta Hat Carrier.
-You will be interacting with the user-configurable LED connected to GPIO3, but this time within the Arduino environment.
+You will interact with the user-configurable LED connected to GPIO3, but this time within the Arduino environment.

 Once any compatible Portenta board is connected to the Portenta Hat Carrier, launch the Arduino IDE 2 and set up the subsequent sketch: